Western Highway Upgrade

 The Western Highway is characterised by aged and rural-standard freeway infrastructure in critical need of upgrade to urban freeway standard from Melton to Deer Park.

-In the lead up to the Federal election, we're seeking a commitment from the major parties to fund the upgrade of the Western Highway to urban freeway standard, within the City of Melton as part of the National Growth Area Alliance's Catch Up Campaign.
-Sign the petition today.
+In the lead up to the Federal election, we sought a commitment from the major parties to fund the upgrade of the Western Highway to urban freeway standard, within the City of Melton as part of the National Growth Area Alliance's Catch Up Campaign.
+Thank you to everyone who signed the petition.

 The Western Freeway is the major road between Melbourne and Adelaide, providing for major freight transport both interstate and regionally.
 It carries the second most freight of any national highway, yet the Melton section of this major road is clearly sub-standard.